rogerxujiang/dstl_unet/README.md

 ![Learning curve of validation](https://user-images.githubusercontent.com/6231739/29622328-1d16a7cc-87f1-11e7-8137-4cd07c1d9af7.png)

 # Make predictions
+Modify the `save_path` parameter of `saver.restore()` in `inference.py` to the path of the last checkpoint and change the `class_type` in `./hypes/hypes.json` to the desired class type to generate predictions:
 ```
 python inference.py |& tee test_output.txt
 ```
 All the print out will be saved in `test_output.txt`
 # Merge submission and submit
-To merge the prediction files for all classes (e.g. `./submission/class_0.csv` for class 0), run the following in terminal:
+To merge the prediction files of all classes (e.g. `./submission/class_0.csv` for class 0), run the following in terminal:
 ```
 python merge_submission.py
 ```
 A few errors of `non-noded intersection` were encountered during my submission.
 This can be fixed by running `python topology_exception.py` for each of the error.
-The script `topology_exception.py` will create a hole around the `point` parameter, which can be found from the error message.
+The script `topology_exception.py` will create a hole around the `point`, which can be found from the error message.
 You could also run the following in a python console:

 ```
 repair_topology_exception('submission/valid_submission.csv',